-The Ethics and Academic Integrity volume approaches the issues of ethics and academic integrity relying on the values promoted by the University and detailing them both on the educational and the scientific research levels.
+The "Academic ethics and integrity.
+A guide to good practice" volume approaches the issues of ethics and academic integrity relying on the values promoted by the University and detailing them both on the educational and the scientific research levels.

 The target audience for this guide is the academic community of the University of Medicine and Pharmacy from Iaşi, and it represents a concise and practical instrument which can offer answers to a variety of situations encountered in the activities carried out within the academic community.